kuzlik340/RUSTGUARDIAN/README.md

 <img width="818" alt="CLI" src="https://github.com/user-attachments/assets/a09c85a2-ea63-4568-b793-3e45e0337f41" />

-The command space will support various commands, some of which are yet to be defined in the project.
-However, the following are the essential ones for this stage of development:
+The command space supports this commands:
 ```
 > wadd [device_id]        # Will add device to a safe list
 > dlist                   # Will list all devices that are waiting for user decision